-6 Issues related to the activities of audit committees are regulated by Regulation No 537/2014 of the European Parliament and the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities, the Law on the Audit of Financial Statements of the Republic of Lithuania, and the Rules Regulating the Activities of Audit Committees approved by the Bank of Lithuania.
+&lt;sup>6 Issues related to the activities of audit committees are regulated by Regulation No 537/2014 of the European Parliament and the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities, the Law on the Audit of Financial Statements of the Republic of Lithuania, and the Rules Regulating the Activities of Audit Committees approved by the Bank of Lithuania.

-periodic summaries.
-The audit committee should also be informed about the work program of external auditors and should receive from the audit firm a report describing all relationships between the independent audit firm and the company and its group.
+about the work program of external auditors and should receive from the audit firm a report describing all relationships between the independent audit firm and the company and its group.
 The audit committee should examine whether the company complies with the applicable provisions regulating the possibility of lodging a complaint or reporting anonymously his/her suspicions of potential violations committed at the company and should also ensure that there is a procedure in place for proportionate and independent investigation of such issues and appropriate follow-up actions.
 YES/NO YES - the Company provides the possibility of lodging complaints directly or by email by addressing the Company's bodies, administration, or heads of units.
-NO - the Company has not yet formally approved the system for lodging complaints, but is going to implement necessary procedures after set up of Audit and Risk Committee.
+NO - the Company has not yet formally approved the system for lodging complaints, but is going to implement necessary procedures in the second quarter of 2025.
 The audit committee should submit to the supervisory board or, where the supervisory board is not formed, to the management board its activity report at least once in every six months, at the time that annual and half-yearly reports are approved.
-YES It is going to be implemented after set up of Audit and Risk Committee.
+YES

-PRINCIPLES/RECOMMENDATIONS YES/NO/NOT APPLICABLE COMMENT Principle 6: Prevention and disclosure of conflicts of intere st The corporate governance framework should encourage members of the company's supervisory and management bodies to avoid conflicts of interest and ensure a transparent and effective mechanism of disclosure of conflicts of interest related to members of the supervisory and management bodies.
+PRINCIPLES/RECOMMENDATIONS YES/NO/NOT APPLICABLE COMMENT Principle 6: Prevention and disclosure of conflicts of intere est The corporate governance framework should encourage members of the company's supervisory and management bodies to avoid conflicts of interest and ensure a transparent and effective mechanism of disclosure of conflicts of interest related to members of the supervisory and management bodies.
 The corporate governance framework should recognize the rights of stakeholders as established by law and to promote active cooperation between the company and its stakeholders in creating the company's well-being, jobs and financial stability.
 In the context of this principle, the term interest holders includes investors, employees, creditors, suppliers, customers, the local community and others with interests in a particular company.
 Any member of the company's supervisory and management body should avoid a situation where his/her personal interests are or may be in conflict with the company's interests.
 In case such a situation did occur, a member of the company's supervisory or management body should, within a reasonable period of time, notify other members of the same body or the body of the company which elected him/her or the company's shareholders of such situation of a conflict of interest, indicate the nature of interests and, where possible, their value.
+YES